mabuonomo/nestjs-guard-grpc/README.md

 GrpcAuthGuard is a generic guard for NestJS optimized for grpc scope.
 You can inject you personalized auth service to customize it.
 This guard read from metadatas on a grpc call.

+The library contains also a decorator, called GRPCUser, that inject the user loaded.

 ## Installation

 ```sh